 As you keep on collecting data, you will learn more and more about your customers.
 Do it long enough and you’ll be able to create a website that addresses all your customers’ concerns and leads to stellar conversion rates.

-Qualitative data tells you the what, where and how much about your user behavior.
+- Qualitative data tells you what, where and how much about your user behavior.

 - Gathering data and using it to find bottlenecks in the conversion process is half the CRO process.